tmurakami/mockito4k/README.md

 }
 ```

-To use this library with mockito-android, add these libraries as 'androidTestCompile' dependency.
+To use this library with mockito-android, add these libraries as `androidTestCompile` dependency.
 ```groovy
 dependencies {
     androidTestCompile 'com.github.tmurakami:mockito4k:x.y.z'